 Accounting is essential “language” to a business.
 Students in these programs learn about financial statements, business strategies, and taxation laws.
 Other relevant subjects include statistics, economics, and cost analysis, which require proficient math, English, and analytical thinking skills.
 Students must also learn about recording, analyzing, and reporting assets, liabilities, and owners’ equity, which are the backbone of accounting.

-The required credits for graduation ranges from 60 to 70 semester hours.
+The required credits for graduation range from 60 to 70 semester hours.
 This means a minimum of two years of work that will lead to eligibility for entry-level work.
 Career opportunities include bookkeepers, bank tellers, tax preparation specialists, and accounting clerks.

 Haywood Community College